sidc1310/demo_repo_test/README.md

 ## Windows ::

-Firstly make sure that you have WAMP/XAMPP server installed and the time zone is set correctly.
+Firstly make sure that you have [WAMP](https://sourceforge.net/projects/wampserver/) or [XAMPP](https://www.apachefriends.org/index.html) server installed and the time zone is set correctly.

-Make the following changes in php.ini file.
-You can find the php.ini file by looking at the following destination :
+Make the following changes in `php.ini` file.
+You can find the `php.ini` file by looking at the following destination :
 * In case of WAMP :
 `C:/WAMP/BIN/PHP/php.ini` OR (left click )  wampmanager icon -> PHP -> php.ini
 * In  case of XAMPP: